lucasf-dev/lucasf-dev/README.md

 ## Hello, World!! 👋 Welcome to my profile.

-🔭 I'm a front developer in progress.
+🔭 I'm a front-end developer in progress.

 :house_with_garden: I’m from Brazil.